Fair Bluff, North Carolina: History

-In 1999, Fair Bluff experienced a devastating flood event.
+In 1999, Fair Bluff experienced a devastating flood event, caused by Hurricane Floyd.

 In 2012, the Police Chief of Fair Bluff Marty Lewis was arrested, tried and convicted for selling and delivering oxycodone and possession with the intent to sell and conspiracy to traffic while acting as police chief.
 He was sentenced to a minimum of seven years in prison and fined $100,000.
 On April 9, 2015, Marty Lewis filled an appeal of his case.
 On November 3, 2015, the verdict was unanimously affirmed by the North Carolina Court of Appeals, leaving in place the 90 to 117-month prison sentence originally imposed.
 Lewis will not be eligible for parole before November 2022.

-In 2016, the town was devastated by flooding on the Lumber River caused by Hurricane Matthew, prompting the evacuation of hundreds of residents.
+In October 2016, the town was devastated by flooding on the Lumber River caused by Hurricane Matthew, prompting the evacuation of hundreds of residents.
 Floodwaters reached the town hall, police department, fire department, a grocery store, and a school.
-As of June 2018, the rebuilding effort was still underway but several hundred residents who had fled rising floodwaters never returned and a number of businesses remained shuttered.

-In September 2018 Fair Bluff was flooded again by the impact of Hurricane Florence, again forcing evacuations and leaving the downtown area under water again, and destroying 72 homes.
-After Florence, many buildings in the downtown area of the town lay abandoned, with no plans to reoccupy or fix them.
+In September 2018, Fair Bluff was flooded again by the impact of Hurricane Florence, forcing evacuations and leaving the downtown area under water, destroying 72 homes.
+After Florence, many buildings in the downtown area of the town were left abandoned, with no plans to reoccupy or repair them.
 The town's only factory closed several months later, and hundreds of residents moved away.
-The federal government bought out some residents' properties, straining the municipal government's tax base.
-The town government drew up plans to level the historic business district and turn it into a park, and build a new business district further away from the river.
+The federal government bought out residential properties in the community, straining the local government tax base.
+The town government drew up plans to level the historic business district and turn it into a park, and build a new business district further away from the Lumber River.